Carl Howard

-Carl Delano Howard, Jr. (born September 20, 1961) is a former American football cornerback in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers, and New York Jets.
-He played college football at Rutgers University.
+Carl Delano Howard, Jr. (born September 20, 1961) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, and New York Jets.
+He played college football for the Rutgers Scarlet Knights.

-Early years
+Early life

 Howard attended Irvington High School, where he practiced football, baseball and track.

 He walked on at Rutgers University in 1980.
 He became a three-year starter at left cornerback and is mostly remembered for returning a blocked punt against the United States Military Academy for a 12-yard touchdown.

 Professional career

 Dallas Cowboys

-Howard was signed as an undrafted free agent by the Dallas Cowboys after the 1984 NFL Draft.
+Howard was signed as an undrafted free agent by the Dallas Cowboys after the 1984 NFL draft.
 He was used as a backup cornerback and special teams, before being placed on the injured reserve list on November 20.
 He was waived on September 2, 1985.

 Houston Oilers

 On September 4, 1985, he was claimed off waivers by the Houston Oilers, before being released on September 7.